-We use the data from OpenPowerlifting which is a community service project to create a permanent and open archive of the world's powerlifting data.\footnote{\url{https://gitlab.com/openpowerlifting.}} The OpenPowerlifting database includes a wide range of data fields of official powerlifting competition.
-It includes competition details such as federation name, date and location, level (local, national, international), athlete information such as name, age, weight class, gender, lift results of squat, bench press, and deadlift (with attempted weights and success/failure status), Wilks score and other relative strength metrics, and rankings of placement within the competition historical rankings and records.
+We use data from \cite{OpenPowerlifting}, a community service project that creates a permanent and open archive of world powerlifting data.\footnote{\url{https://gitlab.com/openpowerlifting.} Data accessed on July 1, 2023.} The OpenPowerlifting database includes a wide range of fields from official powerlifting competitions.
+It contains competition details (federation name, date and location, and level: local, national, or international), athlete information (name, age, weight class, and gender), lift results for squat, bench press, and deadlift (attempted weights and success/failure status), Wilks score and other relative strength metrics, and rankings and historical records within competitions.

-In this paper, we focus on the bench press competition which is the most popular division and less complex than Squat-Bench-Deadlift (SBD) composite competition.
-We use all official attempts data of 15-69 aged lifters at competition categories based on age-class, weight-class, and gender, in which the number of participant lifters is at least two to capture competition pressure.
+In this paper, we focus on bench press competitions, which represent the most popular division and are less complex than Squat-Bench-Deadlift (SBD) composite competitions.
+We use all official attempt data for lifters aged 15-69 in competition categories based on age class, weight class, and gender, where the number of participants is at least two to capture competitive pressure.

 Table \ref{tb:summary_statistics} presents summary statistics across three types of powerlifting equipment: raw, single-ply, and multi-ply.
 Each category includes attributes such as personal best, first, second, and third attempt weights, successful attempts, best attempt, age, and body weight.
-The raw category has the largest number of participants, with 175,983 individuals, an average personal best of 124.39 kg, and a mean bodyweight of 85.35 kg.
-The single-ply category includes 76,681 participants, with an average personal best of 133.97 kg and a mean bodyweight of 84.89 kg.
-In the multi-ply category, there are 14,678 participants, with an average personal best of 157.23 kg and a mean bodyweight of 94.69 kg.
+The raw category has the largest number of participants, with 175,983 individuals, an average personal best of 124.39 kg, and a mean body weight of 85.35 kg.
+The single-ply category includes 76,681 participants, with an average personal best of 133.97 kg and a mean body weight of 84.89 kg.
+In the multi-ply category, there are 14,678 participants, with an average personal best of 157.23 kg and a mean body weight of 94.69 kg.